 1. Refrigerate It

-By far the best solution of all is to refrigerate wet cat food.
-You should do this as soon as possible after opening it to prevent the development of pathogens.
-You can keep the cat food in the fridge for maximum 2 days, but make sure to check the label for specific instructions.
-Some cat food products might spoil quicker than others.
-Ideally, the leftover cat food that you store in the fridge should be served for the cat's next meal.
+By far, the best solution is to refrigerate wet cat food.
+It would be best to do this as soon as possible after opening it to prevent the development of pathogens.
+You can keep the cat food in the fridge for a maximum of 2 days, but check the label for specific instructions.
+Some cat food products might spoil faster than others.
+Ideally, the leftover cat food in the fridge should be served for the cat’s next meal.

-When you serve the cat food, always make sure that you do not serve it cold because it can make your cat ill.
+When you serve cat food, always ensure you do not serve it cold because it can make your cat ill.
 If it eats the food cold, right out of the fridge, it could get laryngitis or pharyngitis.
 This could be a simple sore throat or a more complex inflammation that requires treatment.
-To avoid this, leave the can out until it gets to room temperature or heat it up.
+To avoid this, leave the can out until it reaches room temperature or heat it up.

-Keep in mind though that heating up cat food in the microwave is not a good idea because it does not heat up evenly and it can have certain areas where the temperature of the food is very high.
-A good way to heat it up is to add a bit of warm water or low sodium chicken stock and stir to warm up the food.
-If your kitty does not show the same interest for the second serving of the wet cat food, then check out our 5 ways to spice up cat food.
+Remember that heating cat food in the microwave is not a good idea because it does not heat up evenly.
+It can have specific areas where the temperature of the food is very high.
+An excellent way to heat it up is to add a bit of warm water or low-sodium chicken stock and stir to warm up the food.
+If your kitty shows a different interest in the second serving of the wet cat food, check out our 5 ways to spice up cat food.

 2. Buy the Smallest Cans/Pouches